 pro-Egyptian NUP boycotted the 1948 Legislative Assembly elections, which provided proper representation for both north and south.
 As a result, pro-independence groups dominated the Legislative Assembly and in 1952 its leaders negotiated the Self-Determination Agreement with Britain.
 Egypt repudiated this agreement and declared that its monarch, Faruk, was also king of Sudan.
 When Colonel Muhammad Naguib seized power in Egypt, overthrowing Faruk, he ended the deadlock.
 Naguib accepted the right of Sudanese self-determination and independence eventually followed on 1 January 1956.

 A brief period of civilian government was followed by a military coup led by Ibrahim Abbud in 1958.
-The Abbud regime suppressed expressions of religious and cultural differences and bolstered attempts to arabize Sudanese society.
-In December 1962 all the SUM workers from Australia and New Zealand left the Sudan and mission work was left to indigenous Christian churches in Sudan, with external support.
+The Abbud regime suppressed expressions of religious and cultural differences and bolstered attempts to Arabize Sudanese society.
+By December 1962 all the SUM workers from Australia and New Zealand had left the Sudan and mission work was left to indigenous Christian churches in Sudan, without external support.
 Abbud then closed Parliament to cut off outlets for southern complaints.
 Southern leaders renewed the armed struggle and the rebellion was spearheaded from 1963 by guerrilla forces known as the Anya Nya.

 After various unsuccessful coups, Colonel Jaafar an Nimeiri seized power in May 1969, but the civil war with the southern insurgents persisted.
 In 1971 Joseph Lagu, who had become the leader of southern forces opposed to Khartoum, proclaimed the creation of the Southern Sudan Liberation Movement (SSLM), which continued the struggle.
 In this increasingly desperate and turbulent situation, amounting to 22 years of civil conflict, there was great need for outside economic and humanitarian aid.